Tcheetox/Excel-Fuzzy-Search/README.md

 ## How it works

 The database is read in memory and stored per line.
 A new search corresponds to a generated RegEx pattern tested against each of those lines.
-Groups and sub-groups are scored **arbitrarily** - the 10 best results are displayed in decreasing order.
+Groups and sub-groups are scored **arbitrarily**.
+The 10 greatest score are displayed in the `SearchPane` by decreasing order.
 Score calculations can be customized in `ExtractCandidateInfo` from the `clsMatchResults` class.
 The same Sub also generates necessary information for the syntax highlighting.